 One aspect of training UAS operators entails interacting with JTACs in joint mission training.
 Training together in a networked synthetic environment, the UAS operator and the JTAC on the ground work together to identify the same target in a scene.

-The Air Force Research Laboratory’s (AFRL) Warfighter Readiness Research Division 711th Human Performance Wing at Wright Patterson Air Force Base has long used MetaVR VRSG in various training research simulators.
-AFRL was an early adopter of VRSG as the IG for a JTAC training dome (precursor to the current AAJTS and JTC-TRS dome systems).
+The Air Force Research Laboratory’s (AFRL's) Warfighter Readiness Research Division 711th Human Performance Wing at Wright Patterson Air Force Base has long used MetaVR's Virtual Reality Scene Generator (VRSG) in various training research simulators.
+AFRL was an early adopter of VRSG as the IG for their JTAC training dome (precursor to the current AAJTS and JTC-TRS dome systems).

 VRSG is currently integrated as the simulator's IG for cross-training with the JTAC dome systems.
 PRINCE team members use VRSG Scenario Editor to populate the 3D terrain with culture (such as building up dense urban areas) and for creating pattern-of-life scenarios.
 As an example, the PRINCE can take part in a CAS training mission that includes a convoy overwatch with enemy targets in the area; VRSG generates the simulated MQ-1 camera feed that appears on both the ground control station monitor and a ROVER device used by the JTAC.

 In an unrelated AFRL UAS project, VRSG has also been used for sensor simulation in the Vigilant Spirit Control Station package for several years.